element-hq/policies/matrix-org/terms_and_conditions.md

 4. your violation of the Terms of Use;

-5. your infringement of any third party’s intellectual property rights when using any of the software made available on the Service;
+5. your infringement of any third party's intellectual property rights when using any of the software made available on the Service;

 6. your violation of any rights of any third party;